Top remedies for the common cold

 Get care today

-If your cold doesn’t go away after 10 days or your symptoms worsen, make an appointment with Dr. Karasek or your Riverside Health System primary care provider.
+If your cold doesn’t go away after 10 days or your symptoms worsen, make an appointment with Dr. Karasek or your Riverside Health primary care provider.

 Related: